shimspedy/sengov/content/states/arizona/myron-tsosie/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Myron Tsosie"
-seo_title: "contact Representatives Myron Tsosie"
+seo_title: "contact Representative Myron Tsosie"
 subheader:
-     greeting: Contact Representatives Myron Tsosie
+     greeting: Contact Representative Myron Tsosie
-     description: Myron Tsosie is an American politician and a Democratic member of the Arizona House of Representatives.
+     description: Myron Tsosie is an American politician and a Democratic member of the Arizona House of Representative.
 He has been representing District 6 since January 9, 2023.
 Prior to this, he represented District 7 from 2019 to 2023.
-description: Contact Representatives Myron Tsosie of Arizona.
+description: Contact Representative Myron Tsosie of Arizona.
 Contact information for Myron Tsosie includes email address, phone number, and mailing address.
 image: myron-tsosie.jpeg
 video:
 url:  /states/arizona/myron-tsosie/